Dqae Qare San Lodge!

 Adjacent to the main Lodge is a large enclosed swimming pool with thatched shade and also overlooking the waterhole.

-Adjacent to the campsite is the amphitheater style circular dance arena that can accommodate up to 1000 people.
+Adjacent to the campsite is the amphitheatre style circular dance arena that can accommodate up to 1000 people.
 This is the home of the Kuru Dance Festival, an annual event held over the full moon in August to celebrate San culture with San groups from throughout Southern Africa.
 It is available for large functions on request.